mackertp/Make-AI-Great-Again/README.md

 # DebateAnalyzer
 Program for analyzing the debates throughout the presidential election

 Menu system used to select a debate.
-The following debates will be included:

-1 Republican Primary
-1 Democratic Primary
-VP General Election
-3 General Election
+All of the 2016 election debates are available for analysis, and you have the capability to add your own debate by providing the url.

 For each debate, we will be able to find the following information: